monix/monix-connect/docs/redis.md

 On the other hand, there is also a `BytesCodec[T]`, which des/serializes from/to `Array[Byte]`.
 In this case we will show an example of using `Protobuf` serialization format to dealing with redis _keys_ and _values_:

-In below snippet we defined our _proto_ objects, in which `PersonPK` will represent the redis keys and `Person` the values.
+In below snippet we defined our _proto_ objects, in which `PersonPK` will represent the redis key and `Person` the value.

 ```proto
 syntax = "proto3";